avanzosc/odoo-addons/account_invoice_usability/README.rst

 * Search invoices by product, or line description.

+* Search invoices by product
+.
-* Search invoices by product.
+* Search invoices by product, or line description.

 Bug Tracker